ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/source-code-surveys/data-types.md

 commands like `poetry run task test`.
-However, you can leverage the relevant instructions in the [technical skills](/proactive-skills/introduction-proactive-skills/) to enter into a Docker container and run the command `gradle grade` to check your work.
-If `gradle grade` shows that all checks pass, you will know that you made progress towards correctly implementing and writing about this project's two programs.
+However, you can leverage the relevant instructions in the [technical skills](/proactive-skills/introduction-proactive-skills/) to enter into a Docker container and run the command `gatorgrade --config config/gatorgrade.yml` to check your work.
+If `gatorgrade` shows that all checks pass, you will know that you made progress towards correctly implementing and writing about this project's two programs.

 ???+ note